-- Improve teaching from good to outstanding by: - always giving pupils an appropriate balance of opportunites to learn independently as well as listen to their teacher - asking more open and complex questions to extend and deepen pupils' understanding - ensuring work is even more closely matched to pupils' levels of ability. - Further improve pupils' achievement in English by; - embedding and refining the recently introduced, more structured approach to the teaching of reading - making more use of the skills of teaching assistants and ensuring they are fully involved in the teaching of reading.
+- Improve teaching from good to outstanding by: - always giving pupils an appropriate balance of opportunities to learn independently as well as listening to their teacher - asking more open and complex questions to extend and deepen pupils' understanding, especially for the most able - ensuring that work is even more closely matched to pupils' levels of ability and that the moreable pupils are consistently challenged. - Further improve pupils' achievement in English by: - embedding and refining the recently introduced, more structured approach to the teaching of reading - making more use of the skills of teaching assistants and ensuring that they are fully involved in the teaching of reading.